 The communications you send to homeowners are the only visible sign of your rules enforcement process, so you should standardize them to assure homeowners of your equality in enforcement.
 Each letter should clearly state what escalation step of the enforcement process this issue is in, and include all of the detailed information outlined in Step One.

 We also recommend that where possible, include a photograph of the violation (a picture is worth a thousand words!) as well as a method for feedback.
 Providing the homeowner with an opportunity to respond to the violation can go a long way in preventing strife and miscommunication in your enforcement process.

-If you are using TOPS Professional, you can copy and paste these directly into Form Letter, and the the merge codes will work automatically.
+If you are using TOPS [ONE], the letter templates are stored as MS Word docs, making the process that much easier on you.
 If you are using your own custom solution, use the merge function in MS Word.
 Link to the Excel spreadsheet you created in step one as your source database, and in the document, replace the sample codes in square brackets with merge codes based on the column headers from your Excel spreadsheet.